Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

-The snoring of the military men was like rolling thunder as the night progressed, softly vibrating the windows of the bungalow.
-Gwen was glad that her doors were stout oak, thick and substantial, capable of keeping out the three diesel generators running in unison.
+At night, the military men's snoring was like rolling thunder, softly vibrating the windows of the bungalow.
+Gwen was glad that her doors were stout oak, but even so, it hardly suppressed the diesel generators running in unison.

-An alarm sounded at what must be six or so in the morning, signifying that the pocket space would soon be consumed and its inhabitants ejected.
-A quick breakfast of cereal and ration ensued while the member once again equipped themselves for the dense jungle.
+An alarm sounded at what must be six or so in the morning, signifying the pocket dimension would soon end and its inhabitants ejected.
+A quick breakfast of cereal and ration ensued, and then the member once again equipped themselves for the dense jungle.

 Taj volunteered to venture outside first, but Gwen convinced them to substitute Ariel instead.
 When the little marten reported no immediate alarm nor danger, the rest of the crew followed.